SunPathLab/sunpathlab.github.io/_posts/2020-08-12-introducing-research.md

 <div style="float:left; border:solid 1px gray; margin:10px;"><img src="../public/cnmut.png" width="230"></div>

 ---
 **_Timing of SCNAs_**: A genomic region, resting on a copy number (CN) state, acquires mutations at a rate proportional to its CN.
-Leveraging this bias, we uncovered late clonal CN gains appearing right before the onset of tumor expansion.
-These gains promote growth according to our math modeling.
+Leveraging this bias, we can chart the timing of somatic copy number aberrations during somatic evolution.
+In this [preprint](https://doi.org/10.1101/2022.06.14.495959) we uncovered late clonal CN gains appearing right before the onset of tumor expansion and modeled their effect in promoting tumor growth.

 ---